 How Much Coverage Do You Need?

 Many financial experts, however, recommend purchasing a policy that’s about 10–15 times your annual income.
-The following are some of the important factors you’ll need to consider when deciding on the amount of coverage you’ll sign up for.
+The following are some of the critical factors you’ll need to consider when deciding on the amount of coverage you’ll sign up for.

 - Debt – One purpose for insurance is to pay off any significant debts you might have, such as student loans, mortgages, credit card loans, and even car loans.
 Your policy should have enough coverage to pay off all your debts in full.

-- Income Replacement – If you’re the major provider of your family and the possible loss of your income can hurt them financially if ever something happens to you, insurance can also serve to replace your income.
+- Income Replacement – If you’re the primary provider of your family and the possible loss of your income can hurt them financially if something happens to you, insurance can also serve to replace your income.
 Your policy payout should be large enough to replace how much you’re bringing in each year, with a little extra for inflation.